aLifveForms/Online_AI_Gallery/README.md

 ## Objectives:

-1. Get around 300 fake images downloaded from a library called This Person doesnt not Exist API
+1. Get around 300 fake images downloaded from a library called This Person doesnt not Exist API.
-2. Find faces that might be duplicated
+2. Find faces that might be duplicated.
 3. Face Recognition.
 4. Composite all face to generate one average face.
 5. Build a 3D modle of the average face.